Counselling and Therapy

 - Sexual abuse as an adult or child

 - Bereavement, unemployment, relationship breakdown

 To help you build an intimate and trusting relationship, you’ll see the same therapist for every session, and they’ll meet with you for 50 minutes at the same time and place each week.
 This gives you a regular and reliable opportunity to have their support.

 If you find it difficult to talk freely about your experiences, feelings or trauma, don’t worry; we have experienced Art Therapists who can help you express yourself in ways that suits you.

-Art therapy can be done individually with clients or in a group setting.
-It uses art materials to help you explore emotional issues that you might find confusing, distressing or hard to put into words.
+Art therapy can be done individually with clients or in a group setting, and uses art materials to help you explore emotional issues that you might find confusing, distressing or hard to put into words.
 The materials act as a less threatening way to communicate feelings and manage distress.
-You do not need to have previous experience or skill in art to find art therapy helpful.
+Don’t worry; you don’t need to have any experience or skill in art to find art therapy helpful.